3 Reasons to Use Private Email

 Why Private Email Protects You From Exposure

 You might know that your free email service provider is scanning your message to weed out things like spam, but did you know it’s also collecting information about you?
-Services like Google and Yahoo scan users’ emails to gain data for advertising purposes and can even sell your information to other companies.
-Even if you don’t use Google, your emails are still susceptible to scanning when you send a message to a Google user.
+Major email providers scan users’ emails to gain data for advertising purposes and can even sell your information to other companies.
+Even if you don’t use a third-party email service, your emails are still susceptible to scanning when you send a message to someone who uses a major email provider.

 Using a conservative email provider like Reagan.com will add a layer of protection against your information being compromised or accessed.
 As the best private email service for conservatives, Reagan.com takes its lead from its namesake, who fought for freedom and transparency for all Americans.
 Because of that, Reagan.com will never scan, copy or sell user information.
 The service uses standard SSL and TSL encryption to ensure our members’ private information stays private